Skip to main content

 Switch to another formulation

-As we’ve noted, different forms of buprenorphine are available, and it might be more cost-effective to use another form of the drug instead of the generic buprenorphine patch, depending on your insurance plan.
+As we’ve noted, different forms of buprenorphine are available, and it might be more cost-effective to use another form of the drug instead of generic sublingual tablets, depending on your insurance plan.
 Insurance companies have different criteria for putting drugs on their formulary (the list of medications they’ll cover).
-If the generic buprenorphine patch isn’t covered under your plan or your copay or coinsurance is too high, see if something like the generic buprenorphine buccal film would be more affordable—and, if so, talk to your healthcare provider about switching.
+If generic buprenorphine tablets are not covered under your plan, or your copay or coinsurance is too high, see if another dosing format would be more affordable.
+If so, talk to your healthcare provider about switching.
+Remember: Some dosing formats are only used to treat pain, and others may only be used for opioid dependence.

 Use a patient assistance program

-Some manufacturers of brand-name buprenorphine formulations have patient assistance programs (PAPs) that allow you to fill your prescription for no cost or with a low-cost copay.
+Some manufacturers of brand-name buprenorphine formulations have patient assistance programs (PAPs) that allow you to fill your prescription for no cost or with a low copay.
 Unfortunately, there are no PAPs for generic buprenorphine or Butrans, but some of the buccal film and injectable forms of buprenorphine have PAPs that you may be eligible for, like the Belbuca copay card and the Suboxone copay card.
-(Note that only people with private insurance are eligible for these programs.)
+Only people with commercial insurance are eligible for these programs.

 Find a local health center

 Dr. Elkin says some federally qualified health centers (FQHCs) and community-based addiction treatment clinics offer buprenorphine at a reduced cost or on a sliding scale.
-This could make the drug more affordable for you.
-The U.S. Department of Health & Human Services (HHS) maintains a database where you can search for a health center in your area.
+This could make the drug more affordable.
+The U.S. Department of Health & Human Services (HHS) maintains a database where you can search for an HHS-funded health center in your area.
 You can contact one near you to ask if they include treatment for OUD as one of their services and if they provide financial assistance with buprenorphine.

 Check your state’s health department